A Look at the Irish Hills Twin Towers, 1940’s

 Realizing he couldn't compete, Kelly gave in.

-And these days, both towers stand side-by-side as they have for 95 years.
+And these days, both towers stand side-by-side as they have since the 1920s.
 The site was even entered into the National Register of Historic Places in 2007.

 Take a look at the images below; a group of stills taken from a 1940's home movie by a family visiting & enjoying the Irish Hills!